 - Are characters going to make my animation more engaging and effective?
 If so, will I be needing more than two characters? (the more characters, the more pricey your animated video is)

-- Will these be a need for voice-over that I cannot do by myself?
+- Will there be a need for a voice-over that I cannot do by myself?

 - Are you building a brand image for your course through animation?

 - Will you require consultation with educational animation experts?

 In case you can’t decide beside 2D and 3D animation, check this out:

 Answer these questions, count the times you said ‘yes’, We have the answer for you!